sdc-china/IDA-ondocker/README.md

     ![dockerpackage]

 4. Update docker environment variable.Open the "docker-compose.yml" at "script" level folder.Replace the environment variables SERVER_HOST, HTTP_PORT and HTTPS_PORT with your actaul values.
 If your machine ip is float,we strongly suggest you to use domain name to instead ip address for SERVER_HOST setting.
+If you don't use ldap,please make sure LDAP_BASE_DN flag is set to false.

      ![dockerEnv]